swapniel99/erav1s5/README.md

 ### 3. S5.ipynb

 The `S5.ipynb` file is the main script that runs the image classification project.
-It imports the necessary libraries and modules, sets up the device (CPU or GPU) for training, defines data transformations, loads the MNIST dataset, creates data loaders, plots example images, initializes the model, trains the model, tests the model's performance, and visualizes incorrectly classified examples.
+It imports the necessary libraries and modules, sets up the device ('CUDA', 'MPS' or 'CPU') for training, defines data transformations, loads the MNIST dataset, creates data loaders, plots example images, initializes the model, trains the model, tests the model's performance, and visualizes incorrectly classified examples.

 ## Usage